lacework/terraform-provisioning/docs/integrate_gcp_with_lacework_using_terraform.md

 There are two main ways to run Lacework Terraform modules to integrate Google Cloud with Lacework:

 ### Google Cloud Shell
 This method uses [Google Cloud Shell](https://cloud.google.com/shell) to which is installed by default in Cloud Shell.
-Google Cloud Shell leverages the permisions of the person logged in that launches Cloud Shell.
+Google Cloud Shell leverages the permissions of the person logged in that launches Cloud Shell.

 This method is suitable for one-off integrations where the user does not plan to continue to use Terraform to manage Lacework and Google Cloud.